Pokémon Go: Criticism and incidents

 During Thailand's 2016 constitutional referendum polling, Pokémon Go players were told to refrain from entering polling stations.
-Thus the Thai National Broadcasting and Communications Commission intends to ask Niantic to remove Pokémon characters and PokéStops from locations such as government facilities, historic and religious sites, private property as well as dangerous spots such as narrow footpaths and rivers.
-Cambodia has banned the game in a former genocide site after Pokémon players showed up at the site.
+Thus, the Thai National Broadcasting and Communications Commission intends to ask Niantic to remove Pokémon characters and PokéStops from locations such as government facilities, historic and religious sites, and private property, as well as dangerous spots such as narrow footpaths and rivers.
+Cambodia has banned the game in a former genocide site after Pokémon players showed up there.
 Vietnam has banned players from entering the government and defense offices.
-The Vietnamese Ministry of Information and Communications is also considering the game's negative impact to Vietnamese society, where many people left home at night, crossed the road or drove on the street with their eyes kept focused on phones, which brought the need to ban the game in the country.
+The Vietnamese Ministry of Information and Communications is also considering the game's negative impact on Vietnamese society, where many people left home at night, crossed the road, or drove on the street with their eyes kept focused on phones, which brought the need to ban the game in the country.
 Following the move by other Southeast Asian neighbors, the Philippines also banned the game in all administration offices.
-According to a survey by Malaysian Employers Federation (MEF), around 4% of employers in Malaysia fired their staff for playing the game during working hours.
+According to a survey by the Malaysian Employers Federation (MEF), around 4 percent of employers in Malaysia fired their staff for playing the game during working hours.

-Russia also voiced their concerns over the application, with Nikolay Nikiforov, the country's Minister of Communications and Mass Media, suspecting foreign intelligence agencies using the application to collect information, while some fundamentalist religious groups in the region claim it to be demonic.
+Russia also voiced their concerns over the application, with Nikolay Nikiforov, the country's Minister of Communications and Mass Media, suspecting foreign intelligence agencies of using the application to collect information, while some fundamentalist religious groups in the region declare it to be demonic.
 The Supreme Council of Virtual Space in Iran officially banned the game in August 2016 over security concerns.
-The same month, The Pentagon facility in U.S. restricted the use of the game on their property, citing security risks by collecting secret information.
+The same month, The Pentagon facility in the U.S. restricted the use of the game on their property, citing security risks by collecting private information.
 In the United Kingdom, 290 police incidents were reported to have occurred in July 2016 in the country due to the game.
 In September 2016, Niantic stopped supporting the CyanogenMod mobile operating system.
 This prevented users playing on CyanogenMod from playing the game from that point forward.

-In India, the Gujarat High Court issued a notice to Niantic, the developer of the popular AR-based game, on the grounds of "posing danger to public safety".
+In India, the Gujarat High Court issued a notice to Niantic on the grounds of "posing danger to public safety".